r32touge/ELK_stack/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the elk_install.yml file to /etc/ansible/playbooks (note: you don't need a "playbooks" directory, but it helps to keep things organized.)
+- Copy the [elk_install.yml](Ansible/elk_install.yml) file to /etc/ansible/playbooks (note: you don't need a "playbooks" directory, but it helps to keep things organized.)
-- Update the hosts file to include your ELK server IP address.
+- Update the [hosts](Ansible/Ansible_host_example) file to include your ELK server IP address.
 You will need to create a new host group, I used ELK, and supply the ELK server IP address within the new group.
 - Run the playbook, and navigate to your ELK server IP via SSH and run 'docker ps' to check that the installation worked as expected.
 - Once everything is running, you should be able to view the data by going to http://<ELK server public IP>:5601/app/kibana

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._